-Re: Proposal for a new Employment Regulation Order ("ERO") published by the by the Security Industry Joint Labour Committee ("JLC") pursuant to Section 42B(1) of the Industrial

-Relations Act 1946 to 2019
+Proposal for a new Employment Regulation Order ("ERO") published by the by the Security Re: Industry Joint Labour Committee ("JLC") pursuant to Section 42B(1) of the Industrial Relations Act 1946 to 2019

-Dear Secretary,
+Dear Secretary

-We write on behalf of the members of the Irish Security Industry Association ("ISIA"), Guarding Services Division, in relation to the proposed ERO for the security industry, as published by the JLC on the Labour Court website on 30 July 2020.
+I am writing in relation to the proposed ERO for the security industry, as published by the JLC on the Labour Court website on 30 July 2020.
+OCS employs six-hundred and fifty [security workers] in client locations across Ireland.